 We believe that students can and should take responsibility for their behavior and choices.
 While there may be life tragedies or difficulties which have contributed to a boy’s problematic behavior, a child can learn to make better choices regardless of his situation or past.
 Effective solutions to life’s difficulties can be found, and healing from life’s hurts can be experienced.

-Our program is approximately 18 months long.
-The first 9-12 months are done in residence at Teen Challenge, and the last 6 months take place after the child returns home and enters our aftercare program.
+The first 9-12 months are done in residence at Teen Challenge, and the last 6 months take place after the child returns home and enters our Aftercare program.

 We begin helping our students to make this transition several months before they actually complete the residential portion of the program.
 An aftercare plan is developed with the child, parents, probation officers, etc. We approach each student on an individual basis.
 We understand that each boy has unique needs, family situations, educational challenges, and aptitudes.